georgemuriithi/tesla-stock-price-pred/README.md

 - Validation: **138.12294583219045**

 ## Conclusion
-From the MSE results of Prediction Without and With Sentiment Scores, it was clear that adding the daily average sentiment scores of tweets as a feature to the LSTM model improved its prediction accuracy.
-This meant that tweets about Tesla had a level of impact on its stock price.
+From the MSE results of Prediction Without and With Sentiment Scores, it is clear that adding the daily average sentiment scores of tweets as a feature to the LSTM model improves its prediction accuracy.
+This means that tweets about Tesla have a level of impact on its stock price.